 – the architecture of the instrument or its configuration for a particular observation;

-– the observing mode (e.g. spectroscopy, continuum, aperture synthesis imaging, pulsar dispersion searching);
+– the observing mode and scientific goals (e.g. spectroscopy, continuum, aperture synthesis imaging, pulsar dispersion searching);

 – the nature of the RFI itself (e.g. persistent or intermittent, spatially coherent or scattered by multi-path, etc.);

-− availability of resources needed to implement computationally intensive algorithms;
+− availability of resources needed to implement computationally intensive algorithms, when required;

-− the comfort level of astronomers to use these new techniques.
-Since many methods do not have an established track record, most scientists are reluctant to risk precious observing time to try new algorithms that could affect their data sets in unknown or unfamiliar ways.
+− the accuracy of the results and subsequent comfort level of astronomers to use these new techniques and instruments.

-Mitigation merely reduces the degree to which data are degraded or obliterated by interference, and increases operational costs.
+Mitigation merely reduces the degree to which data are degraded or obliterated by interference, it does not remove all traces of RFI from the data without effect.
+Additionally mitigation increases operational costs.
 The near-term path to bring RFI mitigation into practical use is for researchers in signal processing to work together with astronomers to identify specific, high-value science observations which currently cannot be undertaken due to RFI, for which mitigation algorithms can be applied and tested.
 It should be noted, however, that no, single technique can address all possible scenarios for radio astronomy observations, nor is one thought to be possible.
+Mitigations that take advantage of high speed information sharing between active and passive users of the spectrum hold promise and should be pursued.

 Both on-line and off-line data processing has been successful in mitigating the RFI environment of radio astronomy observatories.
 While there is an increasing variety of successful mitigation options, the choice of method depends strongly on the RFI characteristics, the type of radio telescope, and the type of observation.
 In particular, on-line real-time data-processing may be preferred in a variable RFI environment, while special measures such as reference antennas and spatial filtering may be preferred for known and fixed sources of RFI.
 In addition to these factors, the absence of human involvement may also render automated on-line processing a more attractive option.